 All Study Plans include a full materials list, which enables you to cost out materials with suppliers in your area.

 |Tangaroa Mk IV||37,000|

 |Ethnic Designs||GBP (£)|

 |Tama Moana (38')||17,000|

-Having done careful thinking and consideration, then there is always the "joke" or irrational factor.
-You may think that construction time and money available should lead you, via Hanneke's table, to the boat best suited to your needs and comfort - it won't.
-I will explain... a few years ago using common sense logic and data from a table, I was planning my next boat to be either a Tiki 31 or a new PAHI 39 design (using the Coastal Trek construction system).
+Having done careful thinking and consideration, then there is always the 'joke' or irrational factor.
+You may think that construction time and money available should lead you, via Hanneke's table, to the boat best suited to your needs and comfort. it won't.
+I will explain..
+In the mid 1980s, using common sense logic and data from the table, I was planning my next boat to be either a Tiki 31 or a new Pahi 39 design (using the Coastal Trek construction system).
 Then we were commissioned to design the Pahi 63, and I just fell in love with this design.
-Against all logic and common sense I decided to build one.
+Against all logic and common sense I decided I wanted to build one.

-I know that other people looking over the brochure will also be tempted against common sense into boats bigger and more expensive than they either need or had planned for.
-In 1986 when we were in the process of drawing the Pahi 63 design I was tempted by its beauty and size and wanted one for myself, my reasoning I put to the women partners at James Wharram Designs, who control the finance and do the boatbuilding, was that we could use the PAHI 63 as a charter ship to pay for its costs.
+I know that other people looking through this Design Book will also be tempted against common sense into boats bigger and more expensive than they either need or had planned for.
+My excuse to the women partners at James Wharram Designs, who control the finance and do the boatbuilding, was that we could use the Pahi 63 as a charter ship to pay for its costs.
 This after considerable debate was accepted and the result was our beautiful Spirit of Gaia.

 - James Wharram